serkanydurukan/lion-studios-takehome/README.md

 **Recommendation:** *Do not roll out the new Shop icon.* Instead, conduct usability research and consider iterative UI improvements with retention safeguards in place.

+## Final Notes

+This notebook not only contains the step-by-step analysis of the A/B test but also concludes with this report summarizing the main findings.

+I additionally performed **segmented analyses**:
+- iOS vs Android
+- US vs Non-US

+The results were consistent across all segments, showing no meaningful deviation from the overall findings: the new shop icon reduced shop entrances, purchases, and revenue.

+For further context and structured answers to the **post-experiment questions**, please see the separate file: `post_experiment_questions.md`.

 ---

 ##  Repository Structure